 As per O.M. dated 01/05/2018 issued by MoEF&CC, New Delhi proposals regarding Corporate Environment Responsibility (C.E.R.).
 The proposed expansion cost of the project is Rs.
-3101 Lakhs.
-Thus, as per CER 1% i.e. 31.01 lakhs will be spent for the improvement of Environment.
+3115 Lakhs.
+Thus, as per CER 1% i.e. 31.15 lakhs will be spent for the improvement of Environment.
+The amount of CER will be spent as per the MOEFCC guidelines on the creation of capital assets for the surrounding community which help them to improve the local environment.

-ENVIRONMENTAL MANAGEMENT PLAN
+8.0 ENVIRONMENTAL MANAGEMENT PLAN